-While you were sleeping or dancing, drinking or downloading, buyers from Bi-Rite, Canyon Market, Good Life, Berkeley Bowl, Rainbow Grocery and hundreds of corner groceries and fresh produce stores all around the city spent the dark hours in close communion with the food you’ll be eating today, judging and bargaining for the best deals, the best stuff at the best price.
+While you were sleeping or dancing, drinking or downloading, buyers from Bi-Rite, Canyon Market, Good Life, Berkeley Bowl, Rainbow Grocery and hundreds of corner groceries and fresh produce stores all around the city spent the night’s darkest hours in close communion with the food you’ll be eating today, judging and bargaining to get the best stuff at the cheapest price.

 It’s a working market that’s been part of the city’s fabric since the early 1960s, when the old downtown produce market was razed to make room for what’s now the Embarcadero complex.
 Working with the city, the vendors and merchants built a new market near where Bernal Heights flattened out past Bayshore, north of Silver Terrace not far from Bayview.
 Stretched over 20 acres, it provides over 650 jobs, fills more than 300,000 square feet of warehouse space and moves millions of dollars of food from growers to distributors to buyers annually.

 And yet, few San Franciscans know of it.
-In full swing at 2 or 3 in the morning, it’s as busy as a trading floor, where food is nourishment but also product, colorful money stacked up in the shape of snow peas and eggplants, radishes and apples.
-It’s not a place for civilians, this daunting maze of trucks and loading bays: Stand still for a moment, anywhere, and you’re bound to be in several someones’ way as they barrel past you, pushing a hand cart or manuveuring a forklift stacked high with boxes—oversized red peppers from Mexico, maybe, big and shiny as shoes, or bristling bunches of parsley, dozens to a case.
+In its full swing at 2 or 3 in the morning, busy as a trading floor, the market exists to move product, this colorful money stacked up in the shape of snow peas and eggplants, radishes and apples.
+The daunting maze of trucks and loading bays is no place for sleepy civilians: Stand still for a moment, anywhere, and you’re bound to be in several someones’ way as they barrel past you, pushing a hand cart or maneuvering a forklift stacked high with boxes, filled with oversized red peppers from Mexico, big and shiny as shoes, or bristling bunches of parsley, dozens to a case.

-Luckily, our group is here under the guidance of general manager Michael Janis and customer liaison/business development representative Eddie Kapper, both genial, dedicated, fast-moving men who slide through the market as if they’re strolling through their offices, greeting workers by name, stopping to exchange a few words, shaking hands with buyers.
-The market is made up of more than 2 dozen independent businesses, each with its own specialty, many still family run.
+If you have to be there, stay close to the sides of general manager Michael Janis and his colleague, business development representative Eddie Kapper.
+Genial, dedicated, fast-moving men, they slide through the market as if strolling through their offices, greeting workers by name, shaking hands with buyers.
+The market is made up of more than two dozen independent businesses, each with its own specialty, many still family run.
 There’s Washington Vegetable, carrying a full line of vegetables but specializing in greens.
-Earl’s Organic Produce, in business since the 1970s, selling only organic produce from its spacious new warehouse, where the coolers are adjusted to the optimal needs of the produce: one cold and moist, another cold and dry.
-Bananas need one temperature, Meyer lemons another.
+Earl’s Organic Produce, in business since the 1970s, sells only organic produce from its spacious new warehouse, where the coolers are adjusted to the optimal needs of the produce: one cold and moist, another cold and dry.
+(Bananas long for one climate, Meyer lemons another.)
 Whole Foods has its own huge warehouse here, which it has since outgrown; it’s moving to a new, dedicated distribution facility in Richmond soon.
 Some businesses, like Yuet Cheong Produce, focus on the Asian market, others in Latino products.

-We skirt around an impromptu wall of limes in ten-pound boxes, hustle past a levee of net sacks, fifty pounds each of red onions and yellow onions, hefty potatoes destined for French-fry cutters from the Excelsior to the Richmond.
+Skirt around an impromptu wall of limes in ten-pound boxes, then hustle past a levee of net sacks, fifty-pounders of red and yellow onions, hundredweights of potatoes destined for French-fry cutters from the Excelsior to the Richmond.
 At Cook’s Company and Greenleaf, the boxes are smaller, the products—edible flowers, exotic mushrooms—daintier.
 The clientele here are chefs, caterers, and artisans, who buy in smaller quantities and are notoriously picky about quality and consistency.

 Here, not everyone comes with a truck.
-As we walk through, a trio of young men—caterers from the East Bay–are packing the back of a black Mini Cooper with pillowcase-sized bags of greens until every inch is stuffed like a clown car.
-At another loading bay, a smiling young woman named Fontaine McFadden is loading boxes into the back of her car.
-She hands us a card for her three-month-old venture, Strong Table, a paleo-diet meal delivery.
+A trio of young men—caterers from the East Bay–are packing a black Mini Cooper with pillowcase-sized bags of greens until every inch is stuffed, a clown car of mizuna and tatsoi.
+At another loading bay, Fontaine McFadden, bright-eyed even at this bleak hour, wedges boxes into her hatchback.
+She’s buying for her three-month-old venture, Strong Table, a paleo-diet meal delivery.

 It’s a tricky business, dealing in perishables.
 In a thick blue sweatshirt, hands sheathed in heavy rubber gloves, a worker scoops crushed ice like snow over waxy boxes lettered in red Chinese characters.
 Broccoli likes it cold.
-Leave it too warm and the stems grow rubbery, tight blue-green florets yawning into tiny yellow flowers no one will buy.
+Too warm and the stems flop into rubber, once-tight blue-green florets yawning open into sunny yellow flowers no one will buy.
 Brassicas like these–Brussels sprouts, collards, kale, kohlrabi, broccoli–are the greens of winter.
 Cabbage will grow through snow.
 A good frost sweetens the kale crop, nature producing its own antifreeze in the leaves.
-Aphids, always a plague for organics with nooks and crannies, don’t survive in the cold.
+Aphids, who love to huddle in these vegetables’ nooks and crannies, can’t survive the cold.

-Boxes are packed and labeled by size, and every piece inside has to meet a certain standard.
-A 20-count peach is one size, a 16-count another, and they can’t go in the same box.
-Pieces that are too small or too light risk getting the whole box “kicked,” or sent back on the truck to the farmer.
+Boxes are packed and labeled by size, every piece inside graded to meet a certain standard.
+A 20-count peach is one size, a 16-count another.
+Don’t try to mix them in the same box.
+Anything too small or too light risks getting the whole box “kicked,” or sent back on the truck to the farmer.
 There’s also a matter of shelf life.
 Selling wholesale means the product has to last at least a week off the farm–a day or two for packing and shipping, another day or two on site at the warehouse, a day or two in the market, then however long the customer waits to use it once she gets it home.

-Finally we step out of the way of the hand trucks and forklifts into the J&V Café, the last remaining restaurant in the market, for coffee to warm our chilly hands.
-Started by a pair of former market workers, it opens at 1am, closes at 10am.
-Once, the market had bars, a hofbrau, more restaurants.
+Once, the market had bars, a hofbrau, a handful of restaurants.
 They’re gone now, swallowed up by the need for more space for vendors.
-Even the J&V is two businesses now, market workers’ café by night, catering kitchen by day.
-By daybreak, even as the café empties out, the big back kitchen is in full swing, busy prepping meals for businesses downtown, paper orders for banks, tech firms and brokerages taped to the wall.
+Only the J&V remains, opening at one a.m., closing up by 10 a.m.
+Started by a couple of former produce workers, it’s two businesses now, a café for market workers by night, a catering kitchen by day.
+By daybreak, even as the café empties out, the big back kitchen is in full swing busy prepping meals for businesses downtown.
+Order sheets for banks, tech firms and brokerages are taped to the wall.
 A man fills bowls with identical cubes of melon in tri-colored rows.
-A row of women are making dozens of sandwiches, lining them up on plastic trays.
+A row of women stand making dozens of sandwiches, lining them up on plastic trays.